Mission Statement

 The Secretary shall:

-(1) Maintain a written record of minutes all NCJAA meetings.
+(1) Maintain a written record of minutes of all NCJAA meetings.

 (2) Publish and distribute minutes of previous meetings for approval at the next board meeting.